ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 Maximum duration to read request headers.
 The connection’s read deadline is reset after reading the headers.
-If `--http-read-header-timeout` is zero, the value of 30s is used.
+If `--http-read-header-timeout` is zero, the value of `--http-read-timeout` is used.
 If both are zero, there is no timeout.

 #### `--http-write-timeout` (string)